rockavoldy/odoo-cheatsheet/README.md

 1. And say, you are in app Sale, and you have some product_line, you want to remove some line but don't want to remove the product completely, can use `(3, id_of_the_line_you_want_to_remove)`

 ## Use Odoo with VSCode Debugger
-Current version of VSCode (1.64.0) has plenty of features that can be used to improve developer experience, one of this feature is Debugger.
+Current version of VSCode (1.64.0 at the time this written) has plenty of features that can be used to improve developer experience, one of this feature is Debugger.
 With this debugger, you can create a breakpoint and odoo will pause it on that breakpoint, then you can see the call stack that will reach to that breakpoint.
 So for odoo, we will use [debugpy](https://github.com/microsoft/debugpy).
 This debugpy can run as a standalone app and something can attach to the listen host and port you already defined with flag `--listen`, but vscode can make it listen directly so it will more simple to use.
 Run debugpy from terminal, and wait for anything attached to debugpy
 ```sh
 python3 -m debugpy --wait-for-client --listen 0.0.0.0:5678 odoo-bin <your-usual-odoo-command>